 “The serious economic and social consequences being experienced today by certain member states could have been avoided if early, targeted, action could have been taken,” said Jean-Paul Gauzes, a French member who helped steer the new rules through the 27-nation Parliament in Strasbourg, France.

 Struggling to contain the two-year-old debt crisis, Europe is wrapping up decisions on closer fiscal surveillance while starting to examine ways to kick-start economic growth weakened by the budget-austerity drive.
-A June 28-29 meeting of EU leaders is due to address the scope for growth-boosting initiatives (EUGNEMUQ) within the deficit-cutting context.
+A June 28-29 meeting of EU leaders is due to address the scope for growth-boosting initiatives (EUGNEMUQ:US) within the deficit-cutting context.

 Spain on June 9 became the fourth euro-area nation to seek a bailout since the start of the region’s debt troubles with a request for as much as 100 billion euros ($125 billion) to rescue its banks.
 That followed 386 billion euros in international loan pledges to Greece, Ireland and Portugal since May 2010 and put Italy next in line for a possible rescue.